 - Analytic Trigonometry

-Students registering for this course will have to source the following optional textbook on their own:
+Optional: Students may wish to source the following text on their own.

 Swokowski, E. W., & Cole, J. A. (2012).
 Student Solutions Manual: Precalculus: Functions

 and graphs (12th ed.).
 Belmont, CA: Brooks/Cole, Cengage Learning.

 Good-quality (non-programmable) scientific calculator is required.

 Please be aware that due to COVID-19 safety guidelines all in-person exams have been suspended.
 As such, all final exams are currently being delivered through ProctorU, which has an approximate fee of $35 involved.
 There will be more information in your course shell, on how to apply, if your course has a final exam.